Gone for a Burton

 Gone for a Burton is a British English expression meaning to be missing or to die.
 The term was popularised by the RAF around the time of World War II.
-It migrated to the USA quickly and in June 1943 a story titled Husky Goes Down for a Burton appeared in Boys' Life, the magazine of the Boy Scouts of America.
-The etymology is disputed.
+It migrated to the USA quickly and in June 1943 a story titled "Husky Goes Down for a Burton" appeared in Boys' Life, the magazine of the Boy Scouts of America.
+The etymology, though popularly associated with Burton ale, is disputed.